davidlamt/davidltran.com/src/posts/check-object-configurable-js/index.md

 ## Object Property Descriptors

-Object properties have property descriptors that indicate how the property behaves in different scenarios.
+Object properties have descriptors that indicate how the property behaves in different scenarios.
 For instance, a property can be marked so that it cannot be changed.

 How does one set a property descriptor in the first place?

 Objects are created with a predefined set of descriptors.
-However, there are several way of setting and modifying property descriptors.
+However, there are several ways of setting and modifying property descriptors.

 One way would be to use [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 Check out that MDN resource to see all the available descriptors!

-If you are looking to restrict access on an object's properties, you should take a look at [Object.freeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) and [Object.seal()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal).
+If you are looking to restrict changes to an object's properties, you should take a look at [Object.freeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) and [Object.seal()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal).

 ## Checking Property Configurability